Evan Jones (writer): Personal life

-Jones was a collector of the sculptures and prints of Elisabeth Frink.
-He and Losey had written Fraya, a sculptor played by Viveca Lindfors, into The Damned so that they could include Frink's work in the mise-en-scène.
+Jones was a collector of the work of Dame Elisabeth Frink.
+He and Losey had conceived of the character of Fraya, a sculptor played by Viveca Lindfors, for their film The Damned so that they could include Frink's work in the mise-en-scène.

 As a child, Jones owned a dog called Captain Blood, named after Michael Curtiz's 1935 film of the same name.
-He was also a keen equestrian, owning horses named Baccari, Quantro [sic], and Special Branch, as well as shares in race horses.
+He was also a keen equestrian, owning horses named Baccari, Quantro and Special Branch, as well as shares in race horses.

+Death

 Evan Jones died on 18 April 2023, at the age of 95.
 He is survived by his second wife, Joanna, and their daughters, Melissa and Sadie, who are both novelists.
-He has four grandchildren, two by Sadie and Hon.
-Tim Boyd; and two by Melissa and Prof. Neil Spiller.
+He has four grandchildren, two by Sadie Jones and the Hon.
+Tim Boyd; and two by Melissa Jones and Neil Spiller.

 On 12 October 2025, Jones was posthumously inducted into the Munro College Old Boys' Association Hall of Fame at a ceremony held at the Pegasus Hotel.
 During his speech on Jones's life and achievements, Jamaica Observer journalist Lance Neita proposed the Association's board recommend to the government that they award Jones the Order of Distinction, Commander Class, if not a higher honour.
 The ceremony was concluded by a reading of Jones's poem "The Song of the Banana Man" by his nephew, Nicholas Jones.